 Lights, Camera, Access?

 I’m intrigued by Nexia Home Intelligence.
 It’s sort of an all-of-the-above package.
-They’ve created products you can bundle together however you choose and control remotely via your smartphone, tablet or computer.
+They’ve created product you can bundle together however you choose and control remotely via your smartphone, tablet or computer.
 The products use the Z-Wave technology I just mentioned, and they have a list of compatible products from other brands.
 Say you’re already controlling your lights and thermostat with Z-Wave enabled products; you could add Nexia’s security camera, keyless locks and motion sensor and control them all.